Choonholic/ChzzkDownloader/doc/en-US/plugin_notify_telegram_manual.en-US.md

-# Telegram-based Notification Plugin
+# Telegram Notification Plugin

-This plugin delivers messages to users using Telegram's bot functionality.
+This plugin delivers messages to users using Telegram.

 ## Initial Setup